 Physician associates in general practice

-Physician associates (PAs) are new members of the clinical team, complementary to GPs rather than a substitute.
+Physician associates (PAs) are a relatively new member of the clinical team, seen as complementary to GPs rather than a substitute.

 They can fulfil an enabling role in general practice, taking on certain areas of workload, helping to free GPs to focus on the more complex patient cases as well as other staff, such as nurses so they can focus on their areas of competency.
 This means that GPs can continue to lead multi-disciplinary teams to adapt to the evolving healthcare needs of patients in response to the growing and ageing population.